rogersader/PoliticsAsProtocol/pap-implementation-framework-V1/index.md

 4. **Continuous Learning**: Regular assessment and adaptation based on community feedback
 5. **Inclusive Design**: Multiple access points and engagement methods for all community members

+The goal is not to replace human governance with technology, but to create a governance ecosystem where technology serves as a tool for enhancing democratic participation, increasing transparency, and improving service delivery - always under the guidance and control of the community it serves.